Sunday, February 1, 2015

 What I Don't Like About a Double Oven Stove

-top and the larger oven on the bottom - The other with two ovens the same size (The two different choices are featured on this page) - I went with the former: The smaller oven on the top, although very convenient, it has a few limitations: Because the heating elements are so close to the food, the food can burn, so you have to watch it carefully.
-In fact I do not put cakes and pies in the top oven to bake anymore - The first time in my life that I ever burnt a homemade chocolate cake was by putting the cake in the smaller top oven to bake!
+1. There are two types of Double Oven Stoves I could have selected - One with the smaller oven on top and the larger oven on the bottom and the other with two ovens the same size (The two different choices are featured on this page) - I went with the former: The smaller oven on the top, although very convenient, it has a few limitations: Because the heating elements are so close to the food, the food can burn, so you have to oversee it.
+In fact, I do not put cakes and pies in the top oven to bake anymore - The first time in my life that I ever burnt a homemade chocolate cake was by placing the cake in the smaller oven to bake!
 The element is too close to the cake, so I suspect that was the problem.
-The stoves with the two ovens the same size more than likely wouldn't produce this result!
+The stoves with the two ovens the same size likely wouldn't produce this result!

 3. Our old stove had an electrical outlet built into it, this newer model oven doesn't